The Public – The Media & The Duty of Care

-The text that I have chosen to discuss on this module’s topic The Media and Society, is taken from our course of additional reading resources.
+I have chosen to discuss on this module’s topic The Media and Society, which is taken from our course of additional reading resources.
 This is a TED Talks video entitled, Does the media have a duty to care?
-The source TED Talks is a collection of video’s with discussions on an array of topics, with the focus on learning and the sharing of ideas. https://www.ted.com/talks/david_puttnam_what_happens_when_the_media_s_priority_is_profit
+The source TED Talks is a collection of video’s with discussions on an array of topics, with the focus on learning and the sharing of ideas.

 One facet of the TED talks mission is to spread ideas.
 The organization encourage’s people to think about the world in which they live.
-They engage the public through an Alternative media format of video conference’s, with an array of major issues from Technology , Entertainment, Science, Business issues and a plethora of other topics.
-Their live audience is taped, and the public can view the video conference with Interactive online reading of the text.
+They engage the public through an alternative media format of video conference, with an array of major issues from technology, entertainment, science, business issues and a plethora of other topics.
+Their live audience is taped, and the public can view the video conference with interactive online reading of the text.

-This segment speaks to Journalist, media specialist, Bloggers and all who disseminate information.
+This segment speaks to Journalist, media specialist, bloggers and all who disseminate information.
 The speaker David Puttnam touches on a major concern about journalism.
 Within society, the public who digest information from various media mediums are a captive audience, who rely on the information as trusted sources.
-Dr Puttnam highlights, because of the growing number of alternative media source’s, some of the media is untrusted, and unfiltered journalism.
+Dr Puttnam highlights, maybe because of the growing number of alternative media source’s, some of the media has become untrusted, and deemed unfiltered journalism.
 He mentions there are some true journalist, who write responsibly and are in search of the truth and report facts.
 However, when pen is in hand, there is a potential of harm, whether intentional or not.
-Thus rising the question of, Does the Media have a” duty of care”?
+Thus rising the question of, does the media have a duty of care?